relinxx/finetuning_practice/README.md

 ### Option A (recommended on Windows): WSL2 Ubuntu

-Create and activate a venv:
+Create and activate a venv
 - `python3 -m venv .venv`
 - `source .venv/bin/activate`